-These are all the best sports deals to expect this Black Friday
+Early Black Friday sports deals have already dropped: Here are our highlights

 Those looking to invest in high-end sportswear and high-tech equipment were not let down by last year’s sale.

 Over at JD Sports, there were savings of up to 50 per cent on brands including Nike, Adidas, Puma, Under Armour and Fila.
-At Footlocker, meanwhile, you could save £40 on a pair of Nike tuned women’s trainers (£109.99, Footlocker.co.uk) or £25 on Nike’s air max 270 trainers (£114.99, Footlocker.co.uk).
+At Footlocker, meanwhile you could have saved £40 on a pair of Nike tuned women’s trainers (£89.99, Footlocker.co.uk), or £25 on Nike’s air max 270 trainers (£135, Jdsports.co.uk).

 Popular sportswear label Gymshark did not disappoint either, with savings of up to 50 per cent on selected lines.
-Highlights included a 20 per cent discount on the brand’s flex leggings (£35, Gymshark.com) and 50 per cent off its energy+ seamless loose vest (£30, Gymshark.com).
+Highlights included a 20 per cent discount on the brand’s popular flex leggings (£35, Gymshark.com) and 50 per cent off its energy+ seamless loose vest (£30, Gymshark.com).
+Both of which are out of stock even now, so you’ll have to grab the deals while you can.

 What were the best Cyber Monday sports deals last year?

 Cyber Monday 2020 was shoppers’ final chance to update their activewear collection in the sales, and Lululemon was a standout.
 You could save 27 per cent on the label’s bestselling align pants (£88, Lululemon.co.uk) or pick up the align cycling shorts (£48, Lululemon.co.uk) for less than £30.
+These are both out of stock at the moment, so be sure to snap them up if they’re in this year’s Black Friday sale.

 If you’re looking to stock up on protein powders, Black Friday’s the best time of the year to do so.
 Last year, there was a huge 80 per cent off everything from Bulk Powders.
-Meanwhile, Nike was offering 25 per cent of everything with the code SHINE2020, meaning this pair of react infinity run flyknit 2 running trainers (£144.95, Nike.com) were just £108.70.
+Meanwhile, Nike was offering 25 per cent of everything with the code “SHINE2020”, meaning the react infinity run flyknit 2 running trainers (£144.95, Nike.com) were just £108.70.
 Earning a spot in our round-up of the best women’s running trainers, our reviewer said it was a “very comfortable, lightweight trainer that gives a highly cushioned, responsive and smooth ride”.

 We also saw one of our favourite massage gun brands slashing its prices – the Theragun elite (£375, Therabody.com) was reduced to £300.
 Our reviewer praised its “five speeds, a long-lasting battery, excellent attachments and a quiet motor, all of which add up to make it a luxury pick”.